 Assess what needs might not be met and provide accordingly

 Redirect with a calming activity

 Make sure both client and caregiver are safe

 Check for physical triggers that may be causing the behavior

 Always try to work on strategies for prevention

 Give space to protect both caregiver and client

 When it comes to managing challenging behaviors, it is okay for caregivers to rely on support.
 A reputable in-home care agency never wants their caregivers to feel like they have to go it alone.
 At Alegre Home Care, all caregivers are encouraged to reach out to in-home care staff and managers for support.

-To learn more about the services Alegre Home Care provides, call for a FREE CONSULTATION at 1-800-598-4777
+To learn more about home care in San Rafael, CA and the surrounding areas, call Alegre Home Care for a FREE CONSULTATION at 1-800-598-4777.